Dan-Patterson/numpy_geometry/Docs/Multipart_shapes.md

 ```

-This shape (s2) is simply represented by the last 2 columns, the first 2 columns are solely for printing purposes.
+This shape (g) is simply represented by the last 2 columns, the first 2 columns are solely for printing purposes.
 The sequence of points is identified by their Id and From and To points (IFT)

 ```python